FredKSchott/snowpack/docs/03-usage.md

 </script>
 ```

 Again, all of this is built into Snowpack `dev` & `build` commands by default.
-But, you can use the `install` command to install & manage web-ready npm packages for your own dev server or build pipeline.
+But, you can use the `install` command to provide web-ready npm packages for your own dev server or build pipeline.